 New research, led by the University of Western Australia (UWA) has reported that two-thirds of Australian children do not get enough exercise.
 Australian government guidelines recommend 180 minutes of physical activity each day, anything more is better.

-Physical activity doesn’t have to be a chore, things that you find fun and might do anyway can also count.
-Take a ball to the park and play a game of soccer, go to the beach for a swim in the sea, or get your children to show you a new hobby or sports skill.
-Even bush walking, taking the dog for a brisk walk, or dancing can all count towards your daily physical activity quota.
+This may seem like a lot but it doesn’t have to be a chore.
+Things you find fun and might do anyway can also count.
+Take a ball to the park and play a game of soccer, go to the beach for a swim in the sea, or get your children to teach you a new skill.
+Even bushwalking, taking the dog for a brisk walk, or dancing can all count towards your daily physical activity quota.

-Not only are there loads of physical health benefits of doing enough physical activity.
-But there are also emotional benefits to exercising, especially when done as a family as it can help foster connectedness and some valuable quality time.
+The emotional benefits of exercising, especially when done as a family, can also help foster connectedness and some valuable quality time.

-It also is a great way to keep yourself healthy at the same time – how many of us are guilty of using the kids as an excuse not to make the gym or that exercise class you had whole heartedly planned to go to!
+It also is a great way to keep yourself healthy at the same time – how many of us are guilty of using the kids as an excuse not to make the gym or that exercise class you had wholeheartedly planned to go to!
 Working out with all the family will ensure that you are happy and healthier for getting your recommended daily amount of physical activity.
-Team sports are also beneficial to helping children’s social skills as they can encourage them to be team players, and help encourage bonding.

 You can even use your active time to be productive too.
-As many of us feel there aren’t enough hours in the day, you can double up and be productive in an active way.
 Why not ditch the car and walk instead?
 Or try some gardening?
 Spring is the perfect time to plant seeds, not only will this teach children a sense of responsibility by remembering to water them every day, but it will also be exciting for them to learn how they grow.
-Best of all, they’ll reap the rewards come Autumn with lots of healthy home-grown veggies to eat.
+Best of all, they’ll reap the rewards come Autumn with lots of healthy home-grown vegies to eat.